The Basics of Coffee Roasting for a Better Taste

 3. Roast for the Right Amount of Time

 The term “timing is everything” certainly applies to roasting coffee.
-Roasting coffee differs from cooking in that speeding up the process will be more beneficial.
+Roasting coffee differs from cooking because speeding up the process will be more beneficial.

-With fast roasting, you’re able to acquire a stronger aroma and bring out all the flavors of your roast.
+With fast roasting, you can acquire a stronger aroma and bring out all the flavors of your roast.

-However, there are some blends that you don’t want to bring out the full flavor of.
-If you’re roasting an espresso blend, then you want to keep the acidity to a minimum.
+However, there are some blends you don’t want to bring out the full flavor.
+If you’re roasting an espresso blend, you want to keep the acidity to a minimum.

-If you’ve found it hard to enjoy your coffee lately due to the high acidity, then try to slow down your roasting process.
+If you’ve found it hard to enjoy your coffee lately due to the high acidity, try slowing down your roasting process.

 While some people may hesitate to purchase a coffee roaster at a higher price point, it will be worth the investment.

-Not only with the coffee roaster last longer than cheaper versions, but it will also produce the perfect cup of coffee for whatever roast you’re using.
+Not only will the coffee roaster last longer than cheaper versions, it will also produce the perfect cup of coffee for whatever roast you’re using.

 Perfect Your Coffee Roasting With These Tips